ulgenklc/Neuronal_Cascades/docs/source/Introduction.rst

 .. image:: simplicial_things.jpg
    :width: 200px
    :height: 200px
-   :scale: 200 %
+   :scale: 300 %
+   :align: center

-   :alt: A) Higher-order Structures.
+   A) Higher-order Structures.
 B) Possible configurations of edge and triangle flows and what we mean by an active triangle.
-   :align: center